 Can I go into an onsen if I have a full sleeve?

 It depends on the establishment.
 Most traditional onsens will not allow large tattoos in public baths, but private baths and tattoo-friendly onsen are available.
+In general, the larger and more visible the tattoo, the more limited your options — but private kashikiri buro is almost always an option at ryokan regardless of tattoo size.

 Do I need to disclose my tattoo at check-in?